 8.7.1.1 General

-The purpose of the Reset procedure is to initialise or re-initialise the E-UTRAN, or part of E-UTRAN S1AP UE-related contexts, in the event of a failure in the EPC or vice versa.
+The purpose of the Reset procedure is to initialise or re-initialise all or part of E-UTRAN S1AP UE-related contexts, in the event of a failure in the EPC or vice versa.
 This procedure does not affect the application level configuration data exchanged during, e.g., the S1 Setup procedure.

 The procedure uses non-UE associated signalling.